 You can explore data by ZCTA (zip codes), School Districts (UNSD, SCSD, ELSD), Metropolitan Statistical Areas (MSA), Public Use Microdata Areas (PUMA), Congressional Districts, and many other geographic levels.
 Read more about these geographies:

-- ZIP Code Tabulation Areas (ZCTAs) created by the Census Bureau are approximate area representations of U.S. Postal Service (USPS) ZIP Code service areas.
+- 5-Digit ZIP Code Tabulation Areas (ZCTA5) created by the Census Bureau are approximate area representations of U.S. Postal Service (USPS) ZIP Code service areas.

 - Metropolitan Statistical Areas contain core urban areas of 50,000 people or more.
-They consist of one or more counties in the core area as well as any adjacent counties that have a high degree of social and economic integration with the urban core.
-(For example, the New York City metro contains parts of New Jersey as well.)
+They consist of one or more counties in the core area as well as any adjacent counties which have a high degree of social and economic integration with the urban core (for example, the New York City metro contains parts of New Jersey as well).

-- School Districts come in three layers: Unifited School District (UNSD); Secondary School District (SCSD); and Elementary School District.
+- School Districts come in three layers: Unified School District (UNSD); Secondary School District (SCSD); and Elementary School District (ELSD).